Hanover Heritage Committee

 Heritage Display at P & H Centre

-Our Heritage Committee is looking forward to creating rotating displays in the new cases at the P & H Centre.
-The new displays cases have been a project of our Committee to provide an opportunity to share Hanover’s artifacts, photos and history with our residents and visitors.
+Our Heritage Committee creates rotating displays in the cases at the P & H Centre.
+The displays cases provide an opportunity to share Hanover’s artifacts, photos and history with our residents and visitors.
 Our Committee has some wonderful treasures to share that provide a glimpse into our Town’s past.

 Windows in Time